j-mie6/ParsleyHaskell/README.md

 ## How do I use it? [![Hackage Version](https://img.shields.io/hackage/v/parsley)](https://hackage.haskell.org/package/parsley) ![Dependent repos (via libraries.io)](https://img.shields.io/librariesio/dependent-repos/hackage/parsley)
 Parsley is distributed on Hackage, and can be added by depending on the package `parsley`.

-The version policy adheres to the regular Haskell PVP, but the two major versions are distinguished in Parsley: the first is the _User API_ major version, which represents backwards incompatible changes in the regular PVP sense that could affect any users of the library; the second version is the _Internal API_ major version, which would only effect users who use part of the internal parsley modules.
-As such, for people that are **not** explicitly importing anything from `Parsley.Internal`, or its submodules, the second major version does not matter: `0.2.0.0` and `0.3.0.0` would be compatible, for instance.
+The version policy for `parsley-core` adheres to the regular Haskell PVP, but the two major versions are distinguished: the first is the _Public API_ major version, which represents backwards incompatible changes in the regular PVP sense that could affect `parsley` itself (note `parsley` _only_ imports from `Parsley.Internal` itself); the second version is the
+_Internal API_ major version, which would only effect users who use part of the internal parsley modules.
+As such, for people that are **not** explicitly importing anything from `Parsley.Internal.*`, the second major version does not matter: `0.2.0.0` and `0.3.0.0` would be compatible, for instance.

 To use it, you'll need to write you parsers in another file from where they will be used: this is due to Template Haskell.